cheomanigua/webdev/content/docs/firebase/index.md

 # Deleting

 1. In your local computer, go to your project's directory and delete the following files and directory: `firebase.json`, `.firebaserc` and `.firebase/`
-2. If you also wants to delete the project in the Firebase web console:
+2. If you also want to delete the project in the Firebase web console:
     1. Go to your [Firebase console](https://console.firebase.google.com/)
     2. Select the project you want to delete
     3. Go to the [Project settings](https://console.firebase.google.com/project/_/settings/general/)